The Healthcare Professional's Roadmap: Understanding the 2025 Medical Billing Updates

 Chronic Care Management (CCM) Codes

-Chronic care management (part of existing care management codes) is also getting a coding refresh.
+Chronic care management is also getting a coding refresh.
 The time-based coding structure has been simplified, which should help clear up some of the confusion around billing thresholds.
-A new hierarchical system has been introduced, allowing for better classification of patients with varying care needs.
-This means physicians can be more adequately reimbursed for the time and effort spent managing chronic conditions.

 2025 Healthcare Reimbursement Changes